Yearbook on International Communist Affairs: Scope and contents

 The books series was conceived to be a "continuing publication in English on the international political activities of the various communist parties, or on the relations among communists themselves."

 According to the 1979 edition (and representative of the entire series), the purpose was to provide basic data concerning organizational and personnel changes, attitudes towards domestic and foreign policies, and activities of communist parties and international front organizations through the world.
 Much of the information came from primary source materials in the native languages.
 Profiles on each party included founding date, legal or proscribed status, membership, electoral and parliamentary (if any) strength, leadership, auxiliary organizations, domestic activities, ideological orientation, views on international issues, attitude toward the Sino-Soviet dispute, and principal news media.

 The criterion for a party to be included in the books was its identity as a Marxist–Leninist party, and recognized by authoritative communist publications such as the World Marxist Review.
-That is, parties that were pro-Soviet, pro-Chinese, Castroite, Trostkyist, as well as other rival communist movements.
+That is, parties that were pro-Soviet, pro-Chinese, Castroite, Trotskyist, as well as other rival communist movements.
 Every edition in the book series covered around 100 parties.
 International mass organizations under communist leadership were also included.

 With some variations over the years, the books included the following sections: